EmmaSHANG0625/MNIST-Handwriten-Digit-Classification/README.md

     - Dense (128 units, ReLU activation): A dense layer with 128 units learns complex representations of the flattened features.
     - Dense (10 units, softmax activation): The final output layer has 10 units, each representing a class (digits 0–9) with a softmax activation function to produce probability scores for each digit.
 6. Compilation:
-    -The model is compiled using the Adam optimizer, with categorical cross-entropy as the loss function (suitable for multi-class classification) and accuracy as the evaluation metric.
+    - The model is compiled using the Adam optimizer, with categorical cross-entropy as the loss function (suitable for multi-class classification) and accuracy as the evaluation metric.

 ### Summary of Architecture: